 - spider with white markings on a gray abdomen

-Orb-weaver spiders are good because they help control mosquito, fly and ant populations; therefore, beneficial to humans.
+Orb-weaver spiders are good because they help control mosquito, fly and ant populations; therefore, beneficial to our planet.

 TIDBITS: How long does a spider live?
-Most spiders live for one year.
+Most spiders live for only one year.